lujanfernaud/extract-method/README.md

 ### Extract Method

-> Turn the fragment into a method whose name explains the purpose of the method. -- Martin Fowler
+> You have a code fragment that can be grouped together.
+Turn the fragment into a method whose name explains the purpose of the method. -- Martin Fowler

 #### Before